-In addition to our own internal discovery research, we are currently developing two patent protected product candidates that we obtained through our in-licensing activities.
-Our first program is a synthetic cannabinoid product candidate, ART27.13, being developed for cancer-related anorexia.
-ART27.13 is a peripherally-restricted high-potency dual CB1 and CB2 receptor agonist which was originally developed at AstraZeneca plc ("AstraZeneca").
-We have exercised our option to exclusively license this product candidate through the NEOMED Institute, a Canadian not-for-profit corporation ("NEOMED").
-In Phase 1 single dose studies in healthy volunteers and a multiple ascending dose study in otherwise healthy patients with back pain conducted by AstraZeneca, ART27.13 exhibited an attractive pharmacokinetic and absorption, distribution, metabolism, and excretion ("ADME") profile and was well tolerated within the target exposure range.
+U.S. and international patent applications including broad claims to our novel cocrystal composition of CBD were filed in late 2018 and a continuation filing with the United States Patent and Trademark Office (the "USPTO") in April 2019.
+On February 7, 2020 the Company disclosed receiving a Notice of Allowance from the USPTO for its composition of matter patent application for the CBD cocrystal.
+Composition claims are exercised our option to exclusively license this product candidate through the NEOMED Institute, a Canadian not-for-profit corporation, renamed adMare in June 2019 ("NEOMED").
+In Phase 1 single dose studies in healthy volunteers and a multiple ascending dose study in otherwise healthy patients with back pain conducted by AstraZeneca, ART27.13 exhibited an attractive pharmacokinetic and absorption, distribution, metabolism, and excretion profile and was well tolerated within the target exposure range.
 It also exhibited dose-dependent and potentially clinically meaningful increases in body weight.
-Importantly, the changes in body weight were not associated with fluid retention or other adverse effects and occurred at exposures without CNS side effects.
-Preliminary discussions with U.S. and Canadian regulators suggest there is a potential pathway for development of ART27.13 for the treatment of cancer-related anorexia, which affects approximately 60% of advanced stage cancer patients.
-We are planning to initiate a Phase 1b/2a clinical study of cancer-related anorexia with ART27.13 in late calendar year 2019.
+Importantly, the changes in body weight were not associated with fluid retention or other adverse effects and occurred at exposures without central nervous system ("CNS") side effects.
+Discussions with U.K. regulators indicate there is a potential pathway for development of ART27.13 for the treatment of cancer-related anorexia, which affects approximately 60% of advanced stage cancer patients.
+We are planning to initiate a Phase 1b/2a clinical study of cancer-related anorexia with ART27.13 upon successful completion of manufacturing new study material and when the regulatory authorities in the U.K. permit initiations of new clinical studies which are currently paused due to the global coronavirus pandemic, COVID-19.

 Our second in-licensed program is a platform of small-molecule inhibitors for fatty acid binding protein 5 ("FABP5"), based upon scientific developments achieved at Stony Brook University ("SBU") which we have designated ART26.12.
-To date, SBU has received nearly \$4 million in funding from the National Institutes of Health (the "NIH") to begin developing these candidates.
+To date, SBU has received nearly \$4 million in funding from the National Institutes of Health to begin developing these candidates.
 Fatty acid binding proteins ("FABPs") are attractive therapeutic targets, however, their high degree of similarity among the various types has proven challenging to the creation of drugs targeting specific FABPs.
 FABP5 is believed to specifically target and regulate one of the body's endogenous cannabinoids, anandamide ("AEA").
 While searching for a FABP5 inhibitor to regulate AEA, we believe researchers at SBU discovered the chemistry for creating a highly specific and potent small molecule inhibitor for FABP5.
 In addition to its potential as an endocannabinoid modulator, FABP5 is also an attractive target for cancer drug development.
 Large amounts of human clinical epidemiological and animal model data support FABP5 as a well validated oncology therapeutic target, especially for triple negative breast cancer and castration-resistant prostate cancer.
 We licensed exclusive world-wide rights to these inhibitors from SBU.
-The program is in the final stages of lead optimization, and we plan to initiate Investigational New Drug ("IND") enabling studies thereafter.
-We anticipate clinical studies in cancer can begin in 2020.
+The program is in the final stages of lead optimization, and we plan to initiate regulatory enabling studies thereafter.
+We anticipate clinical studies in cancer can begin in 2021.